iamnst19/Istio_EKS_Terraform/cluster/README.md

 - istio client (istioctl)

-    - The Istio Client is used to install the operator ymal "istio-operator.yaml"
+    - The Istio Client is used to install the profile inoperator ymal "istio-operator.yaml"

     - This will bring up the components such as ISTIOD, INGRESSGATEWAY and EGRESSGATEWAY kubernetes objects.